A paperfolding paradise

 record what is known about the origin and history of

-folded paper tsutsumi.
-Please contact me if you know any
+folded paper Tsutsumi / Noshi.
+Please contact me if you

 I have found it difficult to discover much definite information about this subject.
 I do not read Japanese so that my information is largely culled from sources in English.

 Further evidence for the folding of ceremonial wrappers comes from the 'Hoketsuki' (wrapping and tying) by Ise Sadatake, written in 1764.
 This book is also sometimes called the 'Tsutsumi-no Ki'.
 I do not know which designation is correct or why there are two different titles in use.
-Several pages from this book are shown below.
+One specimen page is shown below.

 In his article 'History of Origami in the East and the West before Interfusion', published in 'Origami 5: Fifth International Meeting of Origami, Science, Mathematics and Education', ....
 Hatori Koshiro says 'According to Ise Sadatake ... such paperfolding was established in the Muromachi period (1333 to 1573)'.
 This may well, of course, be true, but, as far as I know, cannot yet be backed up by documentary evidence.